13588112254/littlefs/DESIGN.md

 relatively cheap and can be very granular.
 Erasing however (setting bits to 1), requires an expensive and destructive operation that gives flash its name.
-[Wikipedia](https://en.wikipedia.org/wiki/Flash_memory) has more information about this if you are interested in how flash works.
+[Wikipedia](https://en.wikipedia.org/wiki/Flash_memory) has more information about how exactly flash works.

 To make things more annoying, it's common for these embedded systems to lose power at any time.
 Usually, microcontroller code is simple and reactive, with